Every summer, Cosmos flowers catch everybody’s attention mainly because of their astonishing colors, strong fragrance, and long stems.

 This variety can grow up to 5 feet tall.
 Unlike other types of Cosmos, the Fuzzy Pink has double flowers, and they could be pink, white, or cream.

 They will bloom throughout the summer, and they require direct sunlight in order to guarantee optimal growth and health.

 This yellow-centered flower has bright pink petals and a long stem that could grow up to 4 feet in height.
 Its foliage has a soft surface that resembles feathers.
 They are very hardy; hence, why they will continue to bloom throughout late fall.

 The Cosmos Picotee variety usually has pink and white petals, although some types could be purple and cream.
 They are easier to recognize as they are bicolored and their petals have darker edges.

 This dwarf variety tends to grow earlier in comparison to other varieties of Cosmos.
 Its petals have a feathery texture.
 As its name suggests, they are vibrant red.
-Gazebo Red needs sandy soil and plenty of sunlight to thrive.
+Gazebo Red needs sandy, rich soil and plenty of sunlight to thrive.